The difference between Nutritionist, Dietitian, Personal trainer and Nutritional Therapy practitioner.

 Registered Nutritionists normally have BSc and work in industry providing evidence-based information and guidance normally in research, education and in policy development.
 They are not trained in 1 to 1 consultation or governed by such a body.

-A dietitian is somebody who has a degree in Nutrition and Dietetics and are regulated by the Health and Care Professions Council.
-Dietitians work with the NHS, specially trained to help patients who require special diets or feeding.
+A dietitian is somebody who has a degree in Nutrition and Dietetics and is regulated by the Health and Care Professions Council.
+Dieticians work with the NHS, specially trained to help patients who require special diets or feeding.
 Some will work directly with the public; however, they are more mainstream looking at symptoms, counting calories, using government guidelines.

 A qualified Nutritional Therapist is someone who holds a BANT and CNHC registered degree or diploma.
 As such, a Nutritional Therapist is qualified to work in private practice and see clients on an individual or group basis.